avirakesh/bedside-pi/README.md

 1. Tapping the weather will fetch new data and update the display with newest weather information.
-2. Tapping the sun/moon icon on the bottom right will toggle light's out mode, which dims the screen (while keeping the clock barely visible).
+2. Tapping the lights toggle on the bottom right will toggle lights out mode, which dims the screen (while keeping the clock barely visible).
-    - Note that for most LCD monitors, this won't completely turn off the backlight, but it should significantly reduce the the light produced by the screen.
+    - Note that for most LCD monitors, this won't turn off the backlight, but it should significantly reduce the the light produced by the screen.

 ## License